marxin/texi2rst-generated/sphinx/cpp/initial-processing.rst

   editing mistake, and many compilers will not accept it as a continued line, GCC will warn you about it.

-.. index:: comments

-.. index:: line comments

-.. index:: block comments
+.. index:: comments, line comments, block comments

 * All comments are replaced with single spaces.